ktr0731/evans/README.md

 +--------------+
 ```

-To show more description of message:
+To show more description of a message:
 ```
 > desc HelloRequest
 +-------+-------------+